ignacio-developer/technical-test/README.md

     * laravelsail/php81-composer:latest \
     * composer install --ignore-platform-reqs

+- Copy .env.example to env file. ----> I changed the port DB_PORT=3309, DB_HOST=127.0.0.1/DB_HOST=mysql
+- Run: ./vendor/bin/sail up
+        - (In case of error: if you are in a MacBook (with MacBook chip m1, m2, etc.), please add to docker-compose.yml the next lines):
+        -     selenium:
+        -         platform: linux/amd64
+- And check at your browser: http://localhost:81/

 - If you are in a MacBook (with MacBook chip m1, m2, etc.), please add to docker-compose.yml the next lines:
         -     selenium:
         -         platform: linux/amd64